happycamper1129/React/README.md

 browserify, webpack, or similar, you can consume it like anything else installed from npm.

-There is also a global build available on bower.
-Find the library on `window.ReactRouter`.
+There is also a global build available on bower, find the library on `window.ReactRouter`.

-The library is also available on [cdnjs](https://cdnjs.com/libraries/react-router).
+The library is also available on the popular CDN [cdnjs](https://cdnjs.com/libraries/react-router).

 Features
 --------